Big1533/sdl_android_guides/docs/Cloud Apps/index.md

 ## Cloud Apps

 ### Cloud App Properties
-App stores need to manage the `CloudAppProperties` for cloud apps in the policy table in order to enable/disable a cloud app from appearing on the HMI or deliver the necessary authentication information if the app requires it.
+App stores may need to manage the `CloudAppProperties` for cloud apps in the policy table in order to enable/disable a cloud app from appearing on the HMI or deliver the necessary authentication information if the app requires it.
 This table includes the properties that are included in `CloudAppProperties`.

 | Parameter Name  |  Description |
 | ------------- | ------------- |